+The DSL will ensure:

-- The designated safeguarding lead will ensure the school's child protection policies are known, understood and used appropriately. - Ensure the school's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the governing body regarding this.
+the school's child protection policies are known, understood and used appropriately;

-- Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this; and - Link with the local SCP to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+- the school's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the governing body regarding this; - the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this; and - links with the local SCP are maintained to make sure staff are aware of training opportunities and the latest local policies on safeguarding.

-Child protection file
+Child protection files

-Where children leave the school or college, ensure their child protection file is transferred to the new school or college as soon as possible.
+Where children leave the school or college, the DSL (or a deputy) will ensure their child protection file is transferred to the new school or college as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.